bapt-dbn/template-uv/README.md

 ### Permissions

-Go in your repository Settings > Actions > General > Workflows permissions and check the box "Read and write permissions".
+Go in your repository Settings > Actions > General > Workflows permissions and check the box "Read and write permissions."
-Check also the box "Allow GitHub Actions to create and approve pull requests".
+Check also the box "Allow GitHub Actions to create and approve pull requests."